belovedpearl/Currency_Converter/README.md

 * Special thanks to [Adam Boley](https://github.com/AdamBoley/) for his support during the build up of the project.

-* A big thank you to my Mentor, **Sandeep Aggarwal**  for the support and through enlightment he provided during the buildup of this project.
+* A big thank you to my Mentor, **Sandeep Aggarwal**  for the support, encouragement and thorough enlightment he provided during the buildup of this project.

-* ReadMe layout inspiration from other Code Institute students from #peer-code-review forum and https://github.com/kera-cudmore/readme-examples/blob/main/milestone1-readme.md#development

 * Thank you to everyone at **Code Institute** for helping us learn.